coreybailey07/crown-clothing/README.md

 ## About

-The Crown Clothing project touches on or uses the following technologies..
+The Crown Clothing (In progress) will touch on or uses the following technologies..
 - React Router
 - Redux
 - Redux Saga